MrLoh/tobanika.us/index/hotel/en.md

 ## Getting Around

-The hotel offers a free shuttle to hotel guests within a 5-mile (8-km) radius, which includes the Braeside Metra train station or  (ideal for reaching downtown Chicago) and the Chicago Botanic Garden and Ravinia Park (Wedding Weekend Program events for Saturday).
+The hotel offers a free shuttle to hotel guests within a 5-mile (8-km) radius, which includes the [Braeside](http://metrarail.com/content/metra/en/home/maps_schedules/metra_system_map/up-n/map.html) or [Lake Cook Road](http://metrarail.com/content/metra/en/home/maps_schedules/metra_system_map/md-n/map.html) Metra train stations (ideal for reaching downtown Chicago) and the Chicago Botanic Garden and Ravinia Park (Wedding Weekend Program events for Saturday).

 We will be hiring a shuttle for hotel guests without access to a car for the day of the wedding.
 It will take guests from the hotel to Libertyville Covenant Church for the ceremony, then to the Kenilworth Club for the reception, and back to the hotel in the evening.
 Please indicate on your RSVP card if you will be needing this service.
 We will inform you of an exact shuttle schedule when you check in to the hotel.